minou65/NMEA2000-Relaybox/readme.md

 ### System Configuration

 #### Thing name
 Please change the name of the device to a name you think describes it the most.
 It is advised to incorporate a location here in case you are planning to set up multiple devices in the same area.
 You should only use english letters, and the "_" underscore character.
-Thus, must not use Space, dots, etc. E.g. `main_cabin` __*__
+Thus, must not use Space, dots, etc. E.g. `relays_enginroom` __*__

 #### AP password
 This password is used, when you want to access the device later on.
 You must provide a password with at least 8, at most 32 characters.
 You are free to use any characters, further more you are encouraged to pick a password at least 12 characters long containing at least 3 character classes. __*__